Tokenplay (TOP) Tops 24-Hour Trading Volume of $41,546.00

-Tokenplay (TOP) traded flat against the U.S. dollar during the twenty-four hour period ending at 7:00 AM Eastern on September 30th.
+Tokenplay (TOP) traded flat against the U.S. dollar during the 24-hour period ending at 14:00 PM Eastern on October 3rd.
 One Tokenplay coin can currently be purchased for about $0.0002 or 0.00000001 BTC on cryptocurrency exchanges.
-Tokenplay has a market cap of $40,831.95 and $41,546.00 worth of Tokenplay was traded on exchanges in the last 24 hours.
-During the last seven days, Tokenplay has traded flat against the U.S. dollar.
+Tokenplay has a market capitalization of $40,726.51 and $41,546.00 worth of Tokenplay was traded on exchanges in the last 24 hours.
+Over the last seven days, Tokenplay has traded flat against the U.S. dollar.

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.